“Safer sex is not just about protection from

 According to the JH:

-“Note that oral sex doesn’t reduce the risk of getting an STI.
+“Oral sex doesn’t reduce the risk of getting an STI.
 Common STIs such as herpes, gonorrhoea and chlamydia can all be transmitted through unprotected oral sex”.4

 Period